14 Common Edible Wild Plants

 Sitting at nature's dinner table, most would be surprised at the goodness and variety of the bounty.
-By learning about just a few wild edible plants, you'll soon be able to recognize them, and never have to be worried about being hungry worldwide, as many wild edible plants are commonly found around the world.
+By learning about just a few wild edible plants, you'll soon be able to recognize them; then you'll never have to be worried about being hungry again, as many wild edible plants are commonly found around the world.

-Don't try to learn them all in a short time, learn a few well, and add to your list of nature's wild dinner table from time to time.
+Don't try to learn them all in a short time, though.
+Learn a few well, and add them to your dinner table from time to time.

 Found: In the United States, this tree is found along streams.
 It is related to the custard apple family, that is also found throughout the tropics.

 Eaten: Banana-like tasting fruit, skinned and eaten raw.
 It is black or yellowish-green when fully ripe.
 You'll know it's ripe when the fruit is heavily perfumed in sweetness, and the fruit yields when squeezed.

 Interesting facts about the American Pawpaw:

 - It is also known by the common names of -- Poor Man's Banana and Hoosier Banana.

 - Thanks to Indigenous Americans, the paw paw was spread across the Eastern United States into Kansas, Texas, the Great Lakes, and almost to the Gulf of Mexico.